annikahannig/trustner_ui_toolkit/README.md

 Browser compatibility
 ---------------------

-The Trustner Client which presents the contents of the Trustner to the user uses **QtWebKit**.
-For this reason the display in other Browser may not be as it should.
+The Trustner Client which presents the contents of the Trustner to the user uses [**QtWebKit**](http://trac.webkit.org/wiki/QtWebKit).
+For this reason the display in other Browsers may vary.

 Local deployment
 ----------------